Bolgoda Lake

-The lake is a popular location for watersports with the Ceylon Motor Yacht Club been located on the shores of the lake since 1936.
+The lake is a popular location for watersports with the Ceylon Motor Yacht Club located on the shores of the lake since 1936.
 The waterfront properties around the lake are owned by wealthy and notable individuals such as Mangala Samaraweera and Susanthika Jayasinghe.

 Lake environment

 Illegal constructions near the lake are a major emerging issue, with the Sri Lankan government claiming that 90% of constructions have not obtained the required environmental approval.
 Pollution and irregular disposal of garbage are some other concerns facing the lake and its surroundings.
 The Sri Lanka Navy and the Police are involved in efforts to protect the wetlands.